aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/project/index.md

 Submit three things:
 1) Video file
 2) PDF document
-3) .zip archive of your project
+3) Your project files (if you use MyCourses, please upload the files as a.zip archive).

 Submit all of these either:
--  in the OneDrive folder that we used during the last day of the course if you are ok with everyone in the course baing able to access your files **OR**
+-  in the [OneDrive folder](https://aaltofi-my.sharepoint.com/:f:/r/personal/matti_niinimaki_aalto_fi/Documents/AVStudioWorkshop?csf=1&web=1&e=rocX21) that we used during the last day of the course if you are ok with everyone in the course being able to access your files **OR**
-- in MyCourses if you want to send these only to the teachers
+- in [MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1108490) if you want to send these only to the teacher

 ### Video